BSc Physiotherapy: Course Fees, Admission 2025, Syllabus, Top Colleges, Career Scope

 BSc Physiotherapy Admission 2025

-Candidates can check a general outline of the BSc Physiotherapy admission process in India below:
+Students can have a look at the general outline of the BSc Physiotherapy admission process in India below -

 • Merit List: Admission is based on a merit list prepared using 10+2 marks.

-• Counseling/Document Verification: Shortlisted candidates participate in counselling and submit necessary documents.
+• Counseling or Document Verification: Shortlisted students participate in counselling rounds and submit documents.

-• Admission Confirmation: Pay the admission fee to secure the seat.
+• Admission Confirmation: Pay the admission fees to grab the seat.

 Helpful Links for BSc Physiotherapy course: